Cookies on the SIM Sherpa website

 Sky Mobile are a wholly separate brand from O2, however they still use O2’s network to provide 2G/3G/4G/5G signal.
 That’s definitely a good thing when it comes to coverage:

-You should stay connected to call signal (2G/3G) most of the time on Sky Mobile, unless you’re somewhere geographically odd.
-They also broadcast these signals on frequencies that are great at getting indoors into buildings.
+You should get call signal (2G/3G) in most places on Sky Mobile, unless you’re in a geographically strange location.
+And these signals are broadcast on frequencies that are great at getting into buildings.

-4G data signal on Sky Mobile is probably a little less extensive than rivals EE and Vodafone.
-Sky’s coverage in urban areas is usually as good as most other networks, but you can find yourself booted down to 3G rurally.
+4G data signal on Sky Mobile is probably a bit less extensive than rivals EE and Vodafone.
+Sky’s coverage in urban areas is usually as good as other networks, but you can find yourself booted down to 3G rurally.

 Their indoor coverage is also genuinely impressive.
 We didn’t lose call signal in any part of the house on Sky.
 With some networks you have to stand next to a window or outside to make calls, but not on Sky.

-It’s worth using Sky’s coverage map here to check signal anywhere you expect to use your phone, such as at home, at work or anywhere else you’ll end up going.
+It’s a good idea to use Sky’s signal map here to check coverage in the places you’ll use your phone, such as at home, at work or anywhere else before you join them.

 Useful link: Read differences between Sky and O2